 This course places an emphasis upon the management skills and discipline strategies that foster a positive learning environment in the classroom.
 It also examines the basic principles and issues of educational organization and administration.

-†ENGL 101 Literature and Composition I [A: 3-0-0]3.
+Special Topics in Literature [A: 3-0-0]3.